-Vincent M. Mekles is a Managing Director at Ankura Consulting Group based in New York, NY and Parsippany, NJ.
+Vincent M. Mekles is a Senior Managing Director at Ankura Consulting Group based in New York, NY and Parsippany, NJ.
 He has nearly 10 years of experience across the public and private sectors advising executives and senior management on a range of diverse and complex matters.
 Mr. Mekles has managed the development and implementation of large projects and initiatives, having coordinated New Jersey’s multi-billion dollar response to Hurricane Sandy.
 Mr. Mekles has also worked as a litigation associate at a top-tier global law firm.

 At Ankura, Mr. Mekles evaluates the independent and interdependent environmental, technological, socioeconomic and regulatory risks facing critical facilities, private companies and government agencies.
 Based on these risk analyses, Mr. Mekles helps clients develop and oversee the implementation of targeted and practical risk reduction strategies that enhance resilience and maximize return on investment.